CAKE Software License and Service Agreement

 (a) By Supplier.
 Supplier will defend Customer against any claim, demand, suit, or proceeding made or brought against Customer, or any Corporate Affiliates authorized to use the Products pursuant to Section 2(a)(iii)(A) of these GTCs, by a third party alleging that Customer’s use of a Product within the scope of the Agreement infringes or misappropriates the IP Rights of such a third party (a “Claim Against Customer”), and will indemnify Customer from any damages, attorney fees and costs finally awarded against Customer, or for amounts paid by Customer under a settlement approved by Supplier in writing, as a result of a Claim Against Customer; provided that Customer notifies Supplier promptly in writing of the Claim Against Customer, provides Supplier with the sole control and authority to defend or settle the Claim Against Customer, and gives Supplier the authority, information and assistance necessary to settle or defend the Claim Against Customer.
 If any of the Products are, or in Supplier’s opinion are likely to be, claimed to infringe, misappropriate, or otherwise violate any third-party IP Rights, Supplier may in its discretion and at no cost to Customer (i) modify or replace the Products, in whole or in part, to make the Products (as so modified or replaced) non-infringing, while providing materially similar features and functionality, (ii) obtain the right for Customer to continue to use the Products as contemplated by the Agreement, or (iii) by written notice to Customer, terminate the Agreement with respect to all or part of the Products, and require Customer to immediately cease any use of the Products, or any specified part or feature thereof, provided that Customer shall be entitled to a Pro Rata Refund for any Products that are terminated pursuant hereto.
 Notwithstanding the foregoing, Supplier shall have no obligation to defend against or indemnify for any Claims Against Customer to the extent they arise from: (A) combination, operation, integration or interfacing of the Applications with Third-Party Content, if such Claim Against Customer would not have arisen but for such combination, operation, integration or interfacing; (B) use of the Products in a manner other than as authorized by the Agreement; (C) Supplier’s use of Customer Data in conjunction with the Products; or (D) modifications to the Applications by any person other than Supplier or its authorized agents or subcontractors.

 (b) By Customer.
 Customer will, at its expense, defend Supplier, its Corporate Affiliates, and Personnel against any claim, demand, suit, or proceeding made or brought against Supplier or any of its Corporate Affiliates or Personnel by a third party (i) alleging that any Customer Data, or Supplier’s use of Customer Data within the scope of the Agreement, infringes or misappropriates any rights of such a third party, (ii) arising from or related to Customer’s or its Authorized Users’ failure to use the Products in accordance with the terms of the Agreement or any applicable laws, regulations, or third-party contractual obligations, or (iii) which relates in any way to Customer’s relationship with a Partner, including but not limited to anything arising from an Offer (a “Claim Against Supplier”), and will indemnify Supplier, its Corporate Affiliates, and Personnel from any damages, attorney fees and costs finally awarded against Supplier, or for amounts paid by Supplier under a settlement approved by Customer in writing, as a result of a Claim Against Supplier; provided that Supplier notifies Customer promptly in writing of the Claim Against Supplier, provides Customer with the sole control and authority to defend or settle the Claim Against Supplier, and gives Customer the authority, information and assistance necessary to settle or defend the Claim Against Supplier.
+Notwithstanding the foregoing, Customer may not settle or defend a Claim Against Supplier in a manner that imposes any equitable or other non-monetary remedies or obligations on the Supplier, or includes a finding or admission of wrongdoing or any violation of applicable laws, regulations, or the rights of any third-party by the Supplier.

 (c) THE FOREGOING STATES THE INDEMNIFYING PARTY’S SOLE AND EXCLUSIVE LIABILITY TO THE INDEMNIFIED PARTY, AND THE INDEMNIFIED PARTY’S SOLE AND EXCLUSIVE REMEDY AGAINST THE INDEMNIFYING PARTY WITH RESPECT TO ANY THIRD-PARTY CLAIM OF INFRINGEMENT OR MISAPPROPRIATION OF INTELLECTUAL PROPERTY RIGHTS OR PROPRIETARY RIGHTS DESCRIBED IN SECTIONS 8(a) AND 8(b).